loclghst/HimalayanCamps/readme.md

 * Run the seeds file every time the server starts

 #Add the Comment model!
-* Make our errors go away!
+* Make the errors go away!
 * Display comments on campground show page

+#Comment New/Create
+* Add nested routes
+* Add the comment new and create routes
+* Add the new comment form